 Let gas leak /carbon monoxide poisoning not be a fatal mistake for anyone.

-No matter where you are (at home, out there on a traveling adventure, or anywhere), if this post helps someone to re-consider what they should do when a gas leak is suspected, then it’s done its job.
+No matter where you are (at home, out there on a traveling adventure, or anywhere),please re-consider what you should do when there is a suspected gas leak.